 - Contribute to a robust democracy.

 Kindergartners through doctoral students become more curious, engaged, and joyful learners when they learn to formulate their own questions.
-This online course, facilitated by the Right Question Institute and offered by the Harvard Graduate School of Education, equips all educators — at all levels — to become experts at teaching the fundamentally important skill of question formulation.

 Participants will walk away with practical action steps for how to implement the Question Formulation Technique (QFT) in their classrooms — and get the most out of it.